-5.2.1.
-See Facility-Wide Testing Requirements Section 3.3.

 5.3.1.
+See Facility-Wide Testing Requirements Section 3.3 and Testing Requirements of Section 6.5.

-To demonstrate compliance with sections 5.1.1 - 5.1.2, the permittee shall maintain records of the amount of natural gas consumed and the hours of operation of the engines.
+- 5.4.1.
+To demonstrate compliance with sections 5.1.1 5.1.2, the permittee shall maintain records of the amount of natural gas consumed and the hours of operation of the engine.
 Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
+Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official. - 5.4.2.
+To demonstrate compliance with section 5.1.3 the permittee shall maintain records of all catalytic reduction device maintenance.
+Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
+Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.

-5.4.
+5.5.
 Reporting Requirements

-5.4.1.
-See Facility-Wide Reporting Requirements Section 3.5.
+5.5.1.
+See Facility-Wide Reporting Requirements Section 3.5 and Reporting Requirements of Sections

 6.0.
-Source-Specific Requirements (Reboiler (RBV-1)
+Source-Specific Requirements (40CFR60 Subpart JJJJ Requirements, 1E)